 In this current scenario, restaurants that were open to off-premises ordering are successful, and provide take-home options for their customers.
 Even after this contagion, restaurants must be able to provide takeout options for customers.

 You can join food delivery partners such as Uber Eats, Zomato, and Swiggy, or else the ever-trending option is to build your own mobile ordering apps to serve the purpose of your customers.
 During this pandemic, global brands ensure contactless pickup options, Pizza Hut is one the such food chains.

 This pandemic got all the hate from people who love social gatherings and traveling outdoors.
 The choice of eating outside itself is an attractive picnic for middle-class people.

 Since then, al fresco dining has always craved its own idea.
 Now restaurants offering dining in outdoor spaces by following social distancing are getting popular these days.

 In London (Soho area), after strict lockdown, hospitality venues made a thought-provoking shift with tables and chairs to serve food in outside spaces.
 This initiative got its popularity as “Social Soho”, which banned cars from entering.
 In the USA, there is a huge rise in online table booking service options compared to last year, says OpenTable.

 (iii) New Restaurant Pop-ups

 The next great initiative in this line is turning hotel rooms into pop-up restaurants.
 A hotel in Sweden has recreated its bedrooms into dine-in spaces for customers to serve in proper social distancing.

-Their private rooms can accommodate (2 to 12 people) and allows people to order food over the phone.
+Their private rooms can accommodate (2 to 12 people) and allow people to order food over the phone.
 This reduces the last-minute rush and is beneficial for both customers and restaurant owners.

 (iv) Hassle-free Contactless Payments & Ordering